GFAmsterdam/Youtube_Trending_Video_Analysis/README.md

 The dataset for the project is “Trending YouTube Videos Statistics”. (source: https://www.kaggle.com/datasets/datasnaek/youtube-new)
 The dataset contains daily trending video list from 2017-11-14 to 2018-04-16, with data such as "video_id", "title", "channel_title", "trending_date", "publish_date", "views", "likes", "dislikes", "comment_count" and more.

+We will be using time stamps, categories, views, likes and comments to establish a pattern among trending videos.
+Original data was cleaned of duplicates, URLs, and null values.

 The original dataset includes 2 different data for each regions:
 - Category data which is in .json format.